Skip to Main Content

 • appointed seven Regional UI Fraud Coordinators to partner with SWAs and federal, state, and local law enforcement on UI fraud matters in their geographic areas of responsibility;

-• leveraged resources from the Council of the Inspectors General on Integrity and Efficiency, Pandemic Response Accountability Committee (PRAC);
+• leveraged resources from the Council of the Inspectors General on Integrity and Efficiency, Pandemic Response Accountability Committee (PRAC) to generate 200 high-impact pandemic fraud leads that were sent to the field for criminal investigation;

 • collaborated with state auditors to help develop their audit strategies for the CARES Act UI programs;

-• implemented an extensive outreach and education program targeted to SWAs, the Department, financial institutions and their associations, law enforcement agencies, and the public to inform and raise awareness regarding fraud trends, best practices, red flags, and more;37 and
+• implemented an extensive outreach and education program targeted to SWAs, the Department, financial institutions and their associations, law enforcement agencies, and the public.
+The program raised awareness regarding fraud trends, best practices, red flags, and more30;

-As the primary federal law enforcement agency responsible for providing oversight of the UI program, the OIG has vigorously pursued COVID-19 pandemic-related UI fraud.
-In fact, we announced in September 2022 that OIG investigations has resulted in more than 1,000 individuals being charged with crimes involving UI fraud since March 2020.39 This number has risen.
+As the primary federal law enforcement agency responsible for providing oversight of the UI program, the OIG has vigorously pursued pandemic-related UI fraud.
+In fact, in September 2022, the OIG announced that its investigations have resulted in more than 1,000 individuals being charged with crimes involving UI fraud since March 2020.
+Since then, that number has risen.31

-As of March 2023, our pandemic investigations have resulted in upwards of 700 search warrants executed and over 1,300 individuals charged with crimes related to UI fraud.
-These charges resulted in more than: 700 convictions; 13,000 months of incarceration; and over $920 million in investigative monetary results.
-We have also referred over 29,000 fraud matters that do not meet federal prosecution guidelines back to the states for further action.
+As of January 2025, our unemployment insurance investigations have resulted in upwards of 1,050 search warrants executed and more than 2,075 individuals charged with crimes related to UI fraud.
+These charges resulted in more than: 1,550 convictions; 39,000 months of incarceration; and over $1.1 billion in investigative monetary results.
+We have also referred over 45,000 fraud matters that do not meet federal prosecution guidelines back to the states for further action.

 Working with Domestic and International Law Enforcement Partners

 The OIG has been very engaged on DOJ’s COVID-19 Fraud Enforcement Task Force.
-We have representation on its subcommittees involving communications, forfeiture, corporations and large business fraud, and data, and we co-chair the task force’s criminal enterprise subcommittee.
-Recently, the OIG also joined the DOJ Strike Force initiative.
+We have representation on its subcommittees involving communications, forfeiture, corporations and large business fraud, and data, and we co-chair the task force’s Criminal Enterprise Subcommittee.

 The OIG has also participated in other initiatives.
-For example, in 2020 and 2021, the OIG supported DOJ’s annual Money Mule Initiative,40 which aimed to raise awareness about and suppress money mule activity.
+For example, since 2020, the OIG supported DOJ’s annual Money Mule Initiative, which aimed to raise awareness about and suppress money mule activity.
 Money mules are people who, at someone else's direction, receive and move money obtained from victims of fraud.
 The OIG conducted extensive internal and external outreach regarding money mules and identified and targeted money mules in coordination with DOJ and other partner agencies.

-In addition, the OIG issued alerts to financial institutions about UI fraud both on its own and jointly with its partners, such as the U.S. Secret Service (Secret Service), Financial Crimes Enforcement Network (FinCEN), and the National UI Fraud Task Force.
-One such joint OIG/Secret Service alert41 served as a framework for the recovery of millions of dollars of fraudulent UI funds being held by financial institutions.
-Later, in 2021, the OIG authored a National UI Fraud Task Force alert issued through FinCEN to financial institutions requesting they identify funds they froze due to suspicion of fraud.
+In addition, the OIG issued alerts to financial institutions about UI fraud both on its own and jointly with its partners, such as the U.S. Secret Service (Secret Service), Financial Crimes Enforcement Network, and the National UI Fraud Task Force.
+One such joint OIG/Secret Service alert served as a framework for the recovery of millions of dollars of fraudulent UI funds being held by financial institutions.
+Later, in 2021, the OIG authored a National UI Fraud Task Force alert issued through Financial Crimes Enforcement Network to financial institutions requesting they identify funds they froze due to suspicion of fraud.
 The OIG created a process with DOJ and the Secret Service to collect that data and work with those financial institutions to return fraudulent funds to SWAs.
 The OIG and its law enforcement partners are working with hundreds of financial institutions in response to our request.

 The PRAC has also played a pivotal role in amplifying the ability of OIGs to share information and conduct internal and external outreach to stakeholders that have been impacted by pandemic fraud.
 For example, the OIG worked with the PRAC on social media tool kits related to money mule activity and erroneous 1099-G forms that were issued to victims of UI fraud.
 The OIG has also worked with the PRAC, DOJ, and the Secret Service to create a web-based survey where financial institutions can more broadly report UI and other types of pandemic fraud.
 This information is being collected by the PRAC, analyzed by its partners, and, if appropriate, sent to field personnel for further action.